jundalisay/superb/content/en/social/economics/principles/part-3/chapter-01.md

 ![Third Law](/graphics/econ/law3.jpg)

-> *In Medical Superphysics, this manifests as the transference of properties to the body of whatever is affecting health.
+> *In Bio Superphysics, this manifests as the transference of properties to the body of whatever is affecting health.
 In Supersociology, this is the feelings of members of society affecting other members.

 Exchange exists in both Economics and Superphysics.
 The latter, however, allows more mediums of exchange as fiat, barter, and points.